How I Dye My Hair Platinum Blonde At Home

-These days it seems like every celebrity is bleaching their hair to make the leap to platinum blonde: Jennifer Lawrence, Lady Gaga, Jared Leto, Justin Bieber, and possibly Kim Kardashian (again).
+It seems like every celebrity is has bleached their hair to make the leap to platinum blonde at least once: Jennifer Lawrence, Lady Gaga, Jared Leto, Justin Bieber, and possibly Kim Kardashian (again).
 It's not just the rich and famous doing it either; as expensive and time-consuming as the process is, plenty of regular folks are striving to follow the trend of perfectly white blonde hair.
 I'm not ashamed to admit that I'm one of them.
-Hi, my name is Kelly and I'm addicted to bleaching my hair.
+Hi, my name is Kelly and I love bleaching my hair.

 Like I said, this is honestly one of those things best left to the professionals.
 If you've never gone blonde before, go to a salon for the first time!
 This is especially true if you have very dark, very long, and/or very fine hair.
 In fact going platinum is best if you have very short, coarse hair (like me!).